bitshares/dev.bitshares.works/docs/bts_guide/tutorials/cli_wallet_setpwd_unlock.rst

 Unlock a Cli Wallet
 ==================================

-Originally, ``unlock`` command worked only with a parameter (c.g., password).
+Originally, ``unlock`` command worked only with a parameter (i.e., password).
 New feature the command works without a parameter.
 This section provides the differences and the steps.

 Use ``unlock`` with a parameter (password)
 -----------------------------------------------------